MicrosoftDocs/security/compass/protect-against-ransomware-phase3.md

 - m365solution-ransomware
 - m365solution-overview
 ms.custom:
-description: Deploy ransomware protection to prevent an attacker from entering your environment.
+description: Deploy ransomware protection to make it hard for an attacker to get into your environment by incrementally removing the risks.

 ---

-# Phase 3: Prevent entry into your environment
+# Phase 3: Make it hard to get in

-In this phase, you make the attackers work a lot harder to get access to your on-premises or cloud infrastructures by cutting them off at the points of entry as much as you can.
+In this phase, you make the attackers work a lot harder to get into your on-premises or cloud infrastructures by incrementally removing the risks at the points of entry.

 >[!Important]
 >While many of these will be familiar and/or easy to quickly accomplish, it’s critically important that **your work on Phase 3 should not slow down your progress on phases 1 and 2**!